w3c/wai-intro-wcag/new-in-21.md

 </blockquote>
 <p><a href="https://www.w3.org/WAI/WCAG21/Understanding/status-messages.html">Understanding Status Messages</a></p>

-## Persona Notes
+## About Personas
 <p>The linked personas names are from <a href="https://www.w3.org/WAI/people-use-web/user-stories/">Stories of Web Users</a>.
-If we don't  have a persona in those user stories that fits the quote, we haven't included a persona name.
-We may update that in the future.</p>
+For the quotes above, we haven't included a persona name if we don't have a persona in those user stories that fits the quote.
+We might update that in the future.</p>
-<p>After we have reviewed these persona quotes sufficiently, we plan to add them to the Understanding documents.
+<p>After we've reviewed these persona quotes sufficiently, we plan to add them to the Understanding documents.
 We also plan to add persona quotes to the Understanding documents for the WCAG 2.0 success criteria.</p>